Rabbit Tsukimi Dango with Sweet Potato Fillings

 baked sweet potato

-2. Peel the potato skin while it is hot.
-Place the potato into a medium-size bowl, and mash the potato with a potato masher or spatula.
+• Next, carefully peel away the skin while the potato is still hot.
+Place the hot flesh into a bowl and mash it until completely smooth using a potato masher or sturdy spatula.

 peel the potato sking